foo123/Dialect/README.md

 // f:       typecast to escaped string or comma-separated list of escaped strings representing table or field reference(s) with appropriate quotes
 // d:       typecast to integer or comma-separated list of integers
 // s:       typecast to escaped string or comma-separated list of escaped strings with appropriate quotes (see `.escape` method above)
+// if no modifier is present default typecasting is "s:" modifier, i.e as escaped and quoted string

+//
 // EXPERIMENTAL FEATURE:
 // Create custom "soft" views and treat as usual tables